 By: Steve Inskeep

 Fighting wildfires in America cost federal agencies almost $2 billion last year including more than half the budget of the U.S. Forest Service.
 Wildland fires are growing worse in a time of drought and climate change, and the biggest and most destructive fires can’t be stopped.
 They are a force of nature: imagine trying to stop a hurricane.
 Yet the government has to try, because more than a 100 million Americans now live in — or near — forests and grasslands that can erupt in flames.
+There has been lots of people who have needed to replace all of their belongings cause of theses fires destroying their homes.

 This is what’s left of a neighborhood in the Kern River Valley.
 It’s outside Bakersfield, California.
 Much of the valley burned in a wildfire that swept across 75 square miles.
 It killed two people and destroyed 285 homes.
 The wildlands that fed this fire are the same wildlands that attracted residents like Fred Roach.